Summer Reading

 What you should know:

-We will be writing an essay discussing the author's message about truth, so it would be a good idea to annotate for this topic as you read.
+- We will be writing an essay comparing these books’ messages about truth, so it would be a good idea to annotate for this topic as you read.

-- Does truth mean the same thing in all circumstances or does it vary?
+- Does truth mean the same thing in all settings, or does it vary?

 Honors English II